Erica Wasser was 37 when she experienced a stroke. Now 18 months after stroke, Erica is well on the way to recovery.

 It’s probably some time away because you’re still quite early in your recovery.
 You get better and better and you start feeling more normal and you start having more clarity, getting back more cognitive abilities as the swelling in your brain, inflammation decreases and as your connections start to occur, this yourself get a little better and better.

 So that’s why I asked earlier if you have footage of yourself in a recovery in the past.
-Interview will be great footage because to be able to see yourself in a year from now, to be able to understand how far you have actually come in a year, and you’ll be able to be where you’re at today.
+The interview will be great footage because to be able to see yourself a year from now, to be able to understand how far you have come in a year, and you’ll be able to be where you’re at today.

-Sure, yeah because the neuro surgeon, I was talking to him or the neurologist, I my biggest problem was that I was having neuropathy.
+Sure, yeah because the neurosurgeon, I was talking to him or the neurologist, my biggest problem was that I was having neuropathy.
 Pain in the whole left side, especially in my foot.
 And, you know, trying all these different medications and herbs and everything. topical, you name it.

-I’ve been trying it acupuncture, everything.
-So we have with the neurologist said, The problem isn’t in your foot it’s in your brain, your brain needs at least a good two years to heal.
+I’ve been trying acupuncture, everything.
+So we have the neurologist who said, The problem isn’t in your foot it’s in your brain, your brain needs at least a good two years to heal.
 It hasn’t even been two years yet.
-March it’ll be two year.
+March it’ll be two years.

 It’s a neurotoxin.
 Yeah.

-So when excess, it takes a long time to feel normal again into and to recover from that.
-So, with it with time, you’ll get to be able to look back and understand that when when I said I was at 95%, one year post stroke, I was actually nowhere near 95% better.
+So when excess, it takes a long time to feel normal again and to recover from that.
+So, with it with time, you’ll get to be able to look back and understand that when I said I was at 95%, one-year post-stroke, I was nowhere near 95% better.

-Yeah, actually, my doctor asked me what’s the one thing you’re going to do when you go home and I said, have a beer.
-I couldn’t get beer at the hospital.
+Yeah, my doctor asked me what’s the one thing you’re going to do when you go home and I said, have a beer.
+I couldn’t get a beer at the hospital.